-If the canopy coverage equals or exceeds 46% (400 trees per acre with an average canopy area of 50 square feet per tree (8-foot diameter of canopy) is 46% of an acre), then the credits projected in the Area Reforestation Quantification Tool may be issued.
-If canopy coverage is below 46%, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 46%.
+If the canopy coverage equals or exceeds 46% from the baseline (400 trees per acre with an average canopy area of 50 square feet per tree (8-foot diameter of canopy) is 46% of an acre), then the credits projected in the Area Reforestation Quantification Tool may be issued.
+If canopy coverage is below 46% from the baseline, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 46% from the baseline.
 This credit issuance requires validation by the Registry and third-party verification.